sonali091023/90DaysOfDevOps/2026/day-53/day-53-services.md

 **Verify:** What IP does `nslookup` return?
 Does it match the CLUSTER-IP from `kubectl get services`?

 **Steps to follow:**

+-->Excellent!
+This task teaches one of Kubernetes' most useful features: Service Discovery using DNS.
+Instead of remembering IP addresses, applications communicate using Service names.

 Step 1: Make sure your Service exists: kubectl get svc